0 by Alexandra Friedman on December 25, 2010

 By announcing my site to my family and close friends, I am allowing myself the opportunity to clear out the announcement pressure I have created in my life, and make room for the new risk of taking this site, and my life, to the next level.

-I might not win a trip to the donut shop with this announcement, and I swear, I did not find this website at the park across the street…But I do win the excitement of knowing that I feel vulnerable taking the risk of announcing my website.
-This is a risk that all of a sudden seems so easy share because I’m proud of it, and I am willing to experience the lessons that are brought forth to me because of it.
+I might not win a trip to the donut shop with the risk I took to announce my website, and I swear, I did not find this website at the park across the street…But I do win the excitement of knowing that I feel vulnerable taking the risk of announcing my website.
+This is a risk that all of a sudden seems so easy to share because I’m proud of it, and I am willing to experience the lessons that are brought forth to me because of it.

 Oh, and if it makes any difference…About me winning the tooth fairy contest in first grade…Karma got me back in cavities…Big time!!